bitfinexcom/grenache-grape/README.md

 #### `POST /get` `{data: {hash}}` **Deprecated** **Legacy**

 A `hash` in an object with no `m` property should be considered legacy and upgraded to one of the above forms.
+If this form is used, the request will first attempt a to get the value from the mutable store before attempting the immutable store, so this will be the slowest way to reference immutable data.

 #### Response Body